hishamad/Electricity-Price-Forecasting-ML/README.md

 Here is a snapshot from the GUI where the predictions are being displayed and monitored:
 ![image](https://github.com/user-attachments/assets/3f3b64bd-4389-4357-a1e4-01fca58da41f)

+## Future Work
+- Gain more data.
+The amount of data we could collect from our Elpris API was only daily from today back to November 2022 which only allowed us to get around 900-1000 datapoints.
+With that said training could be improved with more data, and also being able to do a validation set and tune hyperparameters more efficiently.
+- Work more with the models.
+We want to test more on different ML architectures and see how applicable they are to this problem and improve the performance.
+- Forecast the electricity price for more days into the future.

 ## How to run
 Prerequisites: <br>
 - Setup a Hopsworks account and create a new project <br>